2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Oklahoma

 Read full report on Communication & Journalism at University of Tulsa

-Rogers State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
+Rogers State University did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #7 on the list.
 Located in the fringe town of Claremore, RSU is a public college with a small student population.

 Of the 21 students majoring in communication and journalism at RSU, 52% are male and 48% are female.

-East Central University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
+East Central University ranked #9 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in Oklahoma list.
 Located in the remote town of Ada, ECU is a public school with a small student population.

 About 60% of the students majoring in communication and journalism at the school are women while 40% are male.